 At the end of the day, a business is about its customers — its prospects and returning clientele.

-A CRM allows you to store, update and analyze contact information to turn prospects into these returning customers, and to keep current customers coming back.
+A CRM allows you to store, update and analyze contact information to turn prospects into returning customers, and to keep current customers coming back.

 The information stored about leads and customers and their interaction with a brand help business owners make better decisions and more uniquely cater to the specific needs of particular prospects.